alpaca-lang/alpaca/README.md

 `example.mlfe` is a work in progress showing roughly what I'm aiming for.

+# What's Missing
+A very incomplete list:

+- binaries (at all).
+I'm mostly thinking of just reimplementing the basic Erlang syntax, probably not very difficult.
+- binary strings vs lists of characters, like Elixir.
+I suspect default UTF-8 is a good decision.
+- anything like behaviours or things that would support them.
+Traits, type classes, ML modules, etc all smell like supersets to me but I'm not sure which way to jump yet.
+- simpler FFI to Erlang via dialyzer.
+I'm not certain how feasible this is but I'd like to dig a little deeper to see if it's possible.
+- anything for unit testing
+- annotations in the BEAM file output (source line numbers, etc).
+Not hard based on what I've seen in the [LFE](https://github.com/lfe) code base.
+- support for typing anything other than a raw source file.
+I need to investigate reading/writing beam file annotations to help with this I suspect.
+- records, especially with structural matching.
+- pattern matching in function declarations directly rather than in the body.
+- type annotations/restrictions/ascriptions.
+I'm toying with the idea of putting these in comments so that if the documentation is wrong it yields a compiler error.

 # Parsing Approach
 I'm planning on parsing/validating over several passes: